Out of hours crime solicitor - Call: 020 8660 3383

 • NIC savings - no employer's National Insurance contributions on option gains, saving 13.8% on the value of benefits

-• Tax-efficient growth participation - no income tax or National Insurance on grant or exercise of market value options
+• Tax-efficient growth participation - for employees, no income tax or National Insurance on grant or exercise of market value options

-• Favourable CGT treatment - potential 10% tax rate on sale with Business Asset Disposal Relief, compared to standard rates of up to 20%
+• Favourable CGT treatment - for employees, potential 10% tax rate on sale with Business Asset Disposal Relief, compared to standard rates of up to 20%

 Next steps